AI4Finance-Foundation/FinRL-Meta/tutorials_notebook/README.md

 Part Practical: paper trading and live trading (in the future).

-Part Optimization puts hyperparameter tuning.
+Part Optimization: hyperparameter tuning.

-Part Others puts other demos.
+Part Others: other demos.

 In addition, notebooks in tutorials_notebook are mainly copied from tutorials_python except the front install commands.